Stile Project

 Stile Project is a website founded by a writer and webmaster known by the pseudonym Jay Stile.
-Stile started the site when he was in high school, and he ran it for 12 years under the alias Jay Stile.
-Stile Project grew into a large network of counter-culture, amateur adult entertainment and current-events sites, forums, and more, collectively called stileNET.
+Stile started the site in 1999 when he was in high school, and ran it for 12 years.
+Stile Project grew into a large network of counter-culture, amateur adult entertainment and current-events sites, forums, collectively called stileNET.
 On December 2, 2010, Stile announced that he had sold Stile Project.
 According to Stile, after selling the website, he went on to study computer science and received his postgraduate academic degree in 2013.

 Content

 The Register referred to Stileproject.com as a "shock site" in a 2001 article.
 The website assembled "vast visual libraries of any taboo or depravity that could be digitized."
 In the early 2000s, as "the Web's leading repository of crude filth – probably the most reliable source of tastelessness in the history of the Internet," its content was criticized for its shock value.
-Particularly, a video showing a Korean villager killing, cooking, and eating a cat was highly publicized and denounced by PETA, who sought a federal investigation, which did not occur.
+One example was a video showing a Korean villager killing, cooking, and eating a cat was highly publicized and denounced by PETA, who sought a federal investigation, which did not occur.
 Stile reportedly faked his own suicide live on webcam in 1999, and he confirmed the hoax in 2012.